Problem-solving hub

 What is the most common reason a passport photo gets rejected?

-Usually it is one of a small number of repeated problems such as shadows, blur, poor background, or incorrect framing.
+Usually it is one of a small number of repeated problems such as shadows, blur, poor background, incorrect framing, or blocked facial visibility.

 Can I fix a rejected passport photo online?